ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Notes:**

-- If one is not skinned, the default is to dim the background.
+- If one is not skinned, the background of the map will be dimmed by default.
 - This element is will **not** strech to fit.
-- Full image height is at 768px.
+- Full image height is 768px.

 ---